Nostalgia Critic: History

 The series was initially launched on YouTube on July 3, 2007, with a review of Transformers, but episodes were frequently removed by the website following complaints of copyright infringement.
-In April 2008, the videos were taken down from YouTube but an arrangement between the company and content host Blip in 2009 resulted in them being featured on YouTube once more.
+In April 2008, the videos were taken down from YouTube but an arrangement between the company and Blip.tv, the content host of both the series and parent company Channel Awesome, in 2009 resulted in them being featured on YouTube once more, although Blip was still the main platform of their videos besides the Channel Awesome site until Blip's shutdown in 2015.

-The announcement of a spin-off, called The Nostalgia Chick, was created in "The Search for the Nostalgia Chick" (August 10, 2008).
+A spin-off, called The Nostalgia Chick, was announced in the video The Search for the Nostalgia Chick (August 10, 2008).
 The concept was for a female host to review female-targeted "nostalgic" films and television, and though it was presented as a contest, it was predetermined that all three candidates would end up on the site: Lindsay Ellis (who reviewed Disney's Pocahontas), Krissy Diggs (who reviewed Sailor Moon), and Kaylyn Saucedo (who reviewed The Last Unicorn).
-Ellis, then using the name "The Dudette," took the Nostalgia Chick title, as announced on the site, "Nostalgia Chick Winner!"
+Ellis, then using the name "The Dudette", took the Nostalgia Chick title, as announced in a video on the site, Nostalgia Chick Winner!
 (September 15, 2008).
 Diggs and Saucedo then joined That Guy with the Glasses as That Chick with the Goggles and Marzgurl, respectively.

-On September 14, 2012, Walker announced the retirement of Nostalgia Critic and that it would no longer be a weekly production, as he and his brother felt that they had gone as far as they could with the series.
-Walker then focused his efforts on another web series called Demo Reel, but on January 22, 2013, Walker released a sketch short film titled "The Review Must Go On", announcing the return of the Nostalgia Critic; Malcolm Ray and Rachel Tietz of Demo Reel joined the series as side characters.
-On December 30, 2015, Nostalgia Critic aired its 300th episode, a review of Star Wars: The Force Awakens.
-On October 10, 2018, Nostalgia Critic aired its 400th episode, a countdown of the top 11 Stephen King movies.
-On October 14, 2020, it aired its 500th episode, a review of The Stand.
-On November 9, 2022, the series aired its 600th episode, a review of Anastasia.
+On September 14, 2012, Walker announced the retirement of Nostalgia Critic (although the Critic was planned to make appearances on special occasions).
+He and his brother, series co-creator and co-writer Rob Walker, felt that they had gone as far as they could with the series.
+Another reason was the controversy over the Stop Online Piracy Act, also known as the SOPA Bill, which posed a major threat to Channel Awesome.
+The Bill ended up dead in the water, but Channel Awesome feared another piece of legislation being drafted or even passed.
+The Critic was killed off at the end of the site's 2012 anniversary movie, To Boldly Flee, which was meant to serve as the grand finale of the Nostalgia Critic show.
+The Walker brothers then focused their efforts on another web series, Demo Reel, which revolved around a struggling film production company run by an over-ambitious, egotistical, and incompetent filmmaker named Donnie DuPre (played by Doug Walker) and consisting of up-and-coming author and Pulitzer Prize-winning investigative journalist Tacoma Narrows (played by Malcolm Ray), failed actress Rebecca Stone (played by Rachel Teitz), East German cameraman and photographer Karl Copenhagen (played by Rob Walker), and Irish make-up artist "Quinn" (played by frequent collaborator Jim Jarosz).
+In the show, the studio aims to recreate famous movies, both old and new, badly on purpose to gain Hollywood's attention so they can make their own major motion picture.
+However, the series was unsuccessful; what was planned as a several seasons-long sitcom turned into a one-season series with 6 episodes, with one episode not airing.